-To provide Music Therapy the individual must have one of the following certificates: 1.
-Certified by the Certification Board for Music Therapists (CBMT), or
+To provide Music Therapy the individual must have one of the following certificates:

+- 1. Certified by the Certification Board for Music Therapists (CBMT), or - 2.
+Other ODP-approved certification board.

 To provide Music Therapy the individual must meet the following standards regardless of provider service location: